The Adderall Diaries (film): Filming

-Release and reception
+Release

 The film had its world premiere at the Tribeca Film Festival on April 16, 2015.
-Shortly after the premiere, its distributed rights were acquired by A24 and DirecTV Cinema, the film would premiere on DirecTV before a theatrical and video on demand release.
+Shortly after the premiere, A24 acquired its distribution rights; the film would premiere on DirecTV before a theatrical and video on demand release.

 The film was released on March 10, 2016, on DirecTV Cinema prior to a limited theatrical release on April 15, 2016.

+Reception

-Critical reception
+Critical response

 The film received negative reviews from critics.
 On Rotten Tomatoes, it holds a 25% score based on 36 reviews, with an average rating of 4.5/10.
 The website's critics consensus reads: "Stylistically overwrought and tedious, The Adderall Diaries aspires for profundity but instead feels like a shambolic class project thrown together right before it was due."
-Metacritic reports a 42 out of 100 rating based on 16 critics, indicating "mixed or average reviews".
+Metacritic reports a 42 out of 100 ratings based on 16 critics, indicating "mixed or average reviews".

 Stephen Elliott reviewed the film negatively, stating that the final result had little in common with his memoir and wondering "why calling the character Stephen Elliott was necessary."